Trump is relishing the prospect of owning a government shutdown. But Republicans aren't.

 Meanwhile, House Republicans will have to pick up at least 17 seats to take power back from Democrats after losing ground in each of the last two elections and with a president whose approval rating has been mired below the break-even point in Gallup polling for the entirety of his term.

-In the Senate, Democrats are eyeing potential gains in Arizona, Maine and Colorado, while the most likely target for Republicans is Sen. Doug Jones, D-Ala.
+In the Senate, Democrats are eyeing potential gains in Arizona, Maine and Colorado, while the most likely target for Republicans is Sen. Doug Jones in Alabama.
 Polling and recent election results in Arizona, Maine and Colorado suggest that Trump's border wall isn’t popular in those states.

 Overall, Americans say, by a 57 percent to 36 percent margin, that Trump should make concessions on his border wall to prevent a government shutdown, according to a recent survey by NPR, PBS NewsHour and Marist College.